ZarekLarry/odin-recipes/README.md

-# odin-recipes

-Basic HTML only website with ingredients and steps for 3 seperate foods.
+Basic HTML only website to solidify concepts.